 #6 Slide Presentation Software – $0 to $70/year

-If you’re like me you probably like to create slides for your course as well.
-To do this you’ll need a solution that will help you create your slides.
-Good news is that most of these solutions are free.
+Suppose you’re like me.
+You probably like to create slides for your course.
+To do this, you’ll need a solution to help you create your slides.
+The good news is that most of these solutions are free.

 #1 Google Slides

-I’ve found this option not to be as smooth as the other options but it is free is if you’re looking to keep things cheap.
+I’ve found this option not to be as smooth as the other options, but it is free if you want to keep things cheap.

 #2 PowerPoint

 PowerPoint is my preferred way to create slides for my course.
-This option has all the bells and whistles and makes slide creation a breeze.
+This option has all the bells and whistles, making slide creation a breeze.

-The only problem is it will cost you an annual subscription of $70 a year to get access.
+The only problem is that it will cost you an annual subscription of $70 a year to access.

 #3 Keynote

-Finally, if you’re an Apple fan then Keynote may be the option for you.
-Keynote will do everything you want and more and best of all it comes standard on all Apple computers.
+Finally, if you’re an Apple fan, then Keynote may be your option.
+Keynote will do everything you want and more; best of all, it comes standard on all Apple computers.

-When it comes down to it I prefer PowerPoint because it just works great and because I’m a Microsoft fan.
-In the end, it doesn’t matter which one you use the point is to just pick one and move on.
+When it comes down to it, I prefer PowerPoint because it just works great and because I’m a Microsoft fan.
+In the end, it doesn’t matter which one you use.
+The point is to pick one and move on.

 #7 Payment Processor – Free to Sign Up

 Next, we have payment processors.
 These are the companies that will take the payments for your courses.
-The great thing about this is that it’s free to sign up but like most payment processors they will charge a small fee for every transaction you make.
+The great thing about this is that it’s free to sign up, but like most payment processors, they charge a small fee for every transaction you make.

 I also recommend a payment processor because you want to use someone who can offer a high level of security.
-The last thing you want to do is storing peoples credit card information which can be very risky.
+The last thing you want to do is store people’s credit card information which can be risky.

-#1 Stripe – The first option is to use Stripe.
-This one of the most well know payment processors and sign up is a breeze.
+#1 Stripe The first option is to use Stripe.
+This is one of the most well-known payment processors, and sign-up is a breeze.
 Stripe will take all major credit cards to collect payments.

-#2 PayPal – Next is PayPal and is the option I prefer to use most.
-The problem is not everyone uses is PayPal so when I sell courses I like to offer both options because like me there are people who like to use just that solution.
+#2 PayPal Next is PayPal, and this is the option I prefer to use most.
+The problem is that not everyone uses PayPal, so when I sell courses, I like to offer both options because, like me, some people like to use just that solution.

 Side Note: The last 5 items on this list are optional to create and sell an online course.